iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 # Basic input variables

 The table below gives an overview of all variables needed to run GETTSIM completely.
-Note that the variables with \_hh at the end, have to be constant over the whole household.
+Note that the variables with \_vg at the end, have to be constant over the whole household.

 (vg_id)=